UlrichBecker/DocFsm/README.md

 -O, --noTrLabel
         Omit printing of transition text-labels.

+-L, --trTooltip
+        Generates a tool-tip attribute for each transition from a given transition label-text.

 -n, --nomerge
         Do not merge transitions with the same target in the same state.